Gexkill/sweng2/RASD/src/index.md

 * [G3] Taxi drivers should receive a notification for incoming request:
     * The system must be able to forward an incoming request to the appropriate taxi driver.
     * The system must be able to alert a taxi driver when a request is incoming.
-* ~~[G4] Taxi drivers should receive a notification if they have to take care of another client (during a shared ride):~~
-    * ~~The system must be able to match together matching request with the "shared ride" option activated.~~
-    * ~~The system must be able to inform the taxi when a ride is shared.~~
-    * ~~The system must be able to inform the taxi drivers of the different stops he has to do during his ride in order to take or drop the concerned passengers.~~
-* [G5] Allows taxi drivers to accept or decline incoming requests for an immediate ride:
+* [G4] Allows taxi drivers to accept or decline incoming requests for an immediate ride:
     * The system must ask to the taxi driver if he accepts to perform the ride.
     * The system must replace a taxi driver at the end of the queue if he declines the ride.
     * The system must ask to the next taxi driver if the former one declined the ride.
     * The system must notify the client with the code of the taxi driver who has accepted the ride.
     * The system must notify the client if no taxi driver in the queue accepts the ride.
-* [G6] Allows taxi drivers to accept or decline incoming request for a later reservation:
+* [G5] Allows taxi drivers to accept or decline incoming request for a later reservation:
     * The system must wait until ten minutes before the starting time of the reservation and manage it like an immediate ride.
-* [G7] Allows taxi to know the fee for each ride before it starts via the request notification
+* [G6] Allows taxi to know the fee for each ride before it starts via the request notification
     * The system must send a notification with the fees calculated for the ride, they are calculated using fixed fees for distance.
     * The system must send this notification after confirmation by taxi driver.
     * The system must estimate the distance using the distance between two zone's centers.